Whitakersaurus

-Whitakersaurus is a genus of sphenodontid rhynchocephalian reptile dated to be late Triassic in age and is from the Ghost Ranch fossil quarry in New Mexico, USA.
+Whitakersaurus is a genus of sphenodontian rhynchocephalian reptile dated to be late Triassic in age and is from the Ghost Ranch fossil quarry in New Mexico, USA.
 It is named after the discoverer of the Ghost Ranch quarry, George O. Whitaker.
 The fossil was described in 2007.

 Features

 The left and right dentary are preserved, along with a fragmentary left maxilla and probable palatal bone, on two blocks of stone.

 Dentary bones

 The left dentary is fragmented but still has almost all teeth present, whereas the right dentary is incomplete and has most of the teeth.
 The left dentary is 11 mm long and has multiple broken teeth or tooth positions.
 The coronoid process is missing, but there may be a suture present where the dentary was joined to the surangular.
 A small groove is present on the lingual side of teeth 16-18.
 The right dentary is only partial, unlike the left dentary where all the fragments are present, but the piece preserved is 9 mm long.
 The posterior teeth are displaced ventrally, but at least 16 teeth are present, probably 18.
 The right dentary also shows the presence of at least five nutrient foramina ventral to the teeth.